Ejsstiil/idleEngineers3/README.md

 # idle Engineers 3
-This is a reworked and improved version of one of favourite mod for Supreme Commander: Forged Alliance Forever [(FAF)](https://github.com/FAForever/fa) - **Idle Enginers 2**
+This is a reworked and improved version of one of my favourite mod for Supreme Commander: Forged Alliance Forever [(FAF)](https://github.com/FAForever/fa) - **Idle Enginers 2**

 ![Idle enginers 2](./mod_icon.png)

 ## Why remake?
-The latest version is from 2016, based on information from [FAF's](https://www.faforever.com) Mods Vault.
-It also suffers from some bugs and is no longer maintained.
+The latest version is from 2016, based on information from [FAF's](https://www.faforever.com) Mod Vault.
+It also suffers from some bugs, like not marks a captured engineers, does not follow switching army (eq. upon replays) etc. and is no longer maintained.
 At least what I know.
+And  due to some changes in score data in FAF, like counting units, it even shouldn't work anymore!

-I've seen and tried other newer mods for the same thing, but neither was "good" for me - mostly because of the icons.
-They're nice, but to me - it was just another visual clutter, so none of the curretly available mods actually served well - to have **clear visibility**.
+I've seen and tried other newer mods for the same thing, but neither was "good" for me - mostly because they're using icons.
+They're nice, but to me personally - it was too much visual clutter.
+So none of the curretly available mods actually served my taste - to have a **clear visibility** over economy units.

 Another reason was to finally get closer to FAF modding, and learn something new.
+So this was written 100% from scratch.

 ## What improvements?
- My goal was to fix bugs and increase the performance while keeping the visual simplicity.
-This version brings several improvements.
+ My goal was to make a fast and (hope) bug-free plugin while keeping the visual simplicity.
+This version brings some new features and several improvements.

+ **New features:**
+ - provides a markers for Mexes, you can see, which one is in upgrade mode, so if you are not using pause-upgrade style, you'll find them easily
+ - distinguishes experimental factories
+ - distinguishes Sparky ;)

  **The improvements are:**
- - select game units already filtered to engs, factories - smaller memory footprint
- - create an overlay only once for a new unit
+ - light on the UI game engine part as possible
+ - pulls only relevant units from the game - less allocations
- - watch new units correctly - even if you capture an enginer
+ - watches new units correctly - even if you capture an enginer or get a Full share
+ - tries not to much occlude strategic icons - try on free camera
+ - works correctly on splits and dual screens
- - follow the hidden user interface correctly - also hide everything (many plugins simply ignore this event and still draw their stuff)
+ - follows the Hide UI panels correctly (many plugins simply ignores this and still draw their stuff)
-- show overlays only for units that are in the viewport!
+ - shows overlays only for units that are in the viewport!
 Get more FPS
-- upon replay, correctly delete the marks of the previous army when you change players
+ - upon replay, correctly deletes the marks of the previous army when you change players
  - does not display marks when you are an Observer

 ## Bindable actions:
-None, but binding the Toggle UI panels will also hide the tags.
+None, but bind the Toggle UI panels and you'll hide the tags.

 ## Compatibility
 - does not depend on any other mod